sajya/server/README.md

 The open and free JSON-RPC server for Laravel framework.

-Provides a lightweight remote procedure call protocol that uses JSON for messaging
+Provides a lightweight remote procedure call protocol that uses JSON for messaging.

-> **Note:** This project is in the early stages and is NOT ready for production usage yet.
+#### Some features:

+- Simple and quick route adding
+- Validation of parameters and custom messages
+- Support batch requests
+- Support notification Requests

+See the docs for everything: https://sajya.github.io/

 ### Changelog